 (a) Number of Shares.
+At the Effective Date, the maximum number of shares of Stock that may be delivered in satisfaction of Awards under the Plan shall be:

+(1) 12,055,945 shares of the Stock; plus

-At the Effective Date, the maximum number of shares of Stock that may be delivered in satisfaction of Awards under the Plan, taking into account the Stock Options issued under the 2008 Stock Option Plan (the "Employee Plan") and the 2008 Advisor Incentive Plan (the "Advisor Plan"), shall be two (2%) of the Stock (determined at such date on a fully diluted basis).
-On the first anniversary of the Effective Date, such maximum number of shares of Stock available to be delivered in satisfaction of Awards under the Plan, taking into account the Stock Options issued under the Employee Plan and the Advisor Plan, shall be increased by an additional two (2%) percent of the Stock (determined at such date on a fully diluted basis).
-On each of the second and third anniversaries of the Effective Date, the maximum number of Shares available to be delivered in satisfaction of Awards under the Plan, taking into account the Stock Options issued under the Employee Plan and the Advisor Plan, shall be increased by an additional two and one-half (2-1/2%) percent of the Stock, (determined on each such date on a fully diluted basis).
-Shares of Stock that are subject to Awards that have been terminated, cancelled or forfeited upon termination of Service under Section 6(a)(4) without becoming exercisable shall be available again for future grant under the Plan.
-The number of shares of Stock delivered in satisfaction of Awards shall, for purposes of the preceding sentence, be determined net of shares of Stock withheld by the Company in payment of the exercise price of the Award or in satisfaction of tax withholding requirements with respect to the Award.
-Stock issued under awards of an acquired company that are converted, replaced or adjusted in connection with the acquisition shall not reduce the number of shares available for Awards under the Plan.
-No Awards shall be granted under the Plan following an IPO.
+(2) any shares of Stock that become available for grant under the Company's Existing Plans after the Effective Date as a result of termination of awards under the Existing Plans; provided, that such shares will not be available for issuance of ISOs.

+(b) ISO Shares; Adjustments to Maximum Available Shares.
+The maximum number of shares of Stock deliverable upon the exercise of ISOs is 10,000,000 Shares of Stock that are subject to Awards that have been terminated, cancelled or forfeited upon termination of Employment under Section 6(a)(4) without becoming exercisable shall be available again for future grant under the Plan.
+The number of shares of Stock delivered in satisfaction of Awards shall be determined net of shares of Stock withheld by the Company in payment of the exercise price of the Award or in satisfaction of tax withholding requirements with respect to the Award and, for the avoidance of doubt, without including any shares of Stock underlying Awards settled in cash or which otherwise expire or become unexercisable without having been exercised or are forfeited to or repurchased by the Company due to failure to vest.
+The limits set forth in this Section 4(b) shall be construed to comply with Section 422.
+To the extent consistent with the requirements of Section 422 and with other applicable legal requirements (including applicable stock exchange requirements).
+Stock issued under awards of an acquired company that are converted, replaced or adjusted in connection with the acquisition shall not reduce the number of shares available for delivery upon the exercise of Awards under the Plan.

-(b) Type of Shares.
+(c) Type of Shares.
 Stock delivered by the Company under the Plan may be authorized but unissued Stock or previously issued Stock acquired by the Company.
 No fractional shares of Stock will be delivered under the Plan.